nikhilsaxena835/promptStore/README.md

 ## Web Accessible Resources

-Web accessible resources are images, HTML, CSS, and JavaScript that you include in the extension and want to make accessible to content and page scripts.
+Web accessible resources are images, HTML, CSS, and JavaScript that we include in the extension and want to make accessible to content and page scripts.
 They can be referenced using a special URI scheme.

-For example, if a content script wants to insert images into web pages, you include them in the extension, mark them as web-accessible, and then reference them via `img.src`.

 ## `storage/storage.js`